-NATIONAL SUICIDE AWARENESS MONTH
+NATIONAL SUICIDE PREVENTION MONTH

 Everyone is affected by suicide, not just the victim.
 Suicide impacts family and friends long after the loss of a loved one.
 On average, one person commits suicide every 16.2 minutes.
 Two-thirds of the people who commit suicide suffer from depression.